 Assistant Family Teacher

 In a career as an Assistant Family-Teacher, part of giving youth a second chance is exposing them to new experiences.
-Youth come to the Boys Town Family Home Program for a variety of reasons such as family or school issues, abuse, neglect, abandonment, involvement in the juvenile justice system.
+Youth come to the Boys Town Family Home Program for a variety of reasons – family issues, abuse, neglect, abandonment, involvement in the juvenile justice system and so on.
 You come in by presenting them with opportunities in education and school involvement, giving them their first happy Thanksgiving or teaching them how faith can help them heal.
 We strive to give Boys Town Kids the fulfilling lives they deserve.

 • Provide direct care for 6-8 at-risk youth in a safe and caring family-style living environment